urschrei/pyzotero/readme.md

 Run `tests.py` in the `pyzotero` directory, or, using [Nose][7], `nosetests` from the top-level directory.

+## Pull Requests ##

+Pull requests are welcomed.
+Please ensure that you base your changes on the most recent commit in the `dev` branch, rebasing against it prior to opening the request if necessary.

 # License #

 Pyzotero is licensed under version 3 of the [GNU General Public License][8].
 See `license.txt` for details.